 Instructions

-- Preheat the oven to 350°F/180°C. Line 12 muffin cups with paper liners or grease them with butter.
+- Preheat your oven to 350°F (180°C).
+Line a 12-cup muffin pan with paper liners or grease lightly with butter.

-- In a large mixing bowl, crack 5 large eggs and a pinch of salt.
-Using an electric mixer, whisk for about 30 seconds on medium speed until frothy.
+- In a large bowl, crack the eggs and add salt.
+Using an electric mixer, beat for about 30 seconds until light and frothy.

-- Add the dry ingredients: almond flour, golden flaxseed meal, baking powder, instant coffee, and cocoa powder.
-Continue mixing until a thick batter starts to form.
+- Mix in the almond flour, flaxseed meal, baking powder, espresso powder, and cocoa powder.
+Blend until a thick batter begins to form.

-- Evenly divide the batter between the muffin cups (I used ¼ cup mixture for each muffin).
-Flatten the tops and add extra chocolate chips on top.
+- Divide the thick batter evenly into the muffin liners (about ¼ cup each).
+Smooth the tops and sprinkle extra chocolate chips if desired.

-- Bake in the preheated oven for 18-20 minutes, until they look firm and a toothpick inserted in the middle of a chocolate muffin comes out clean.
+- Place in the oven and bake for 18–20 minutes, or until the muffins are firm and a toothpick inserted in the center comes out clean.

 Video